March 3, 2026

 You can also explore some Help Scout alternatives here.

-Front is a customer service email management software to manages customer interactions across many channels.
+Front is a customer service email management software that manages customer interactions across many channels.
 Front helps teams to efficiently manage support activities.
 The platform offers automation capabilities such as rules to save time.

 In addition to its basic features, Front also offers advanced features like CRM and analytics.
 However, these advanced features come with a higher price tag compared to the basic plan.